The magic of the Louvre is all about the art.

 We can begin figuring out your Louvre by Night tour and craft the ultimate Paris art experience for you!

-It is an hour and a half tour led by a certified guide with deep knowledge of the art and the history behind it.
+The evening tour of the Louvre is an hour and a half tour led by a certified guide with deep knowledge of the art and the history behind it.

 You will see masterpieces like the Venus de Milo and Winged Victory.
 And because you’ll have an expert on hand, you can discover the stories and secret mysteries surrounding the works and how they got to the Louvre.